connorwillchris/connorwillchris.github.io/README.md

 # connorwillchris.github.io

-This is my website, that is hosted on Github Pages.
+This is my website that is hosted on Github Pages.